The Climate Predictability Tool

 Comments and requests for changes and developments, or access to the source code can be emailed to ude.aibmuloc.irinull@tpc.

 PyCPT was created as an easy-to-use Python interface to CPT, helping automate and mass-produce CPT tasks that will normally take more time in the Windows version.
 The seasonal and subseasonal versions of PyCPT provide seamless access to the North American Multi-Model Ensemble (NMME) the Copernicus Climate Change Services (C3S), the Subseasonal-to-Seasonal Prediction Project (S2S) and the Subseasonal Experiment (SubX) Databases, respectively, via the IRI Data Library.

 Latest News!
-A new version of PyCPT (PyCPT 2) is now available here for test purposes.
+A new version of PyCPT for seasonal forecasts (PyCPT 2.5) is now available (see links on right).

 CPT is the main tool used to implement the Next Generation (#NextGen) system to produce calibrated forecasts at multiple timescales, following the World Meteorological Organization standards.

 You must be logged in to post a comment.